scarrera11/sofiacarrera-site/content/talk/public_talks/index.md

 # Set `preview_only` to `true` to just use the image for thumbnails.
 image:
   placement: 2
-  caption: "Carrera face painting children during the conservation classes at the Simien Lodge, February 2019"
+  caption: "Carrera presenting at Nerd Nite Ann Arbor, August 2019"
   focal_point: "Left"
   preview_only: false